-numbered only about 1,000 in 1800, 148 and appear to have reached the 2,300 mark just before 1810.
-149 Custom-house officials were under 1,400 in counts published in 1802 and 1820.
-150
+(plus however many principal assessors North Carolina had), that adds up to at least 2,300 or 2,400 federal direct-tax assessment officials.
+Prior to 1810, the nearest rivals in size outside the military were the Post Office and the customhouses.
+187 But Post Office officials numbered only about 1,000 in 1800, 188 and they appear to have reached the 2,300 mark only just before 1810.
+189 And customhouse officials numbered under 1,400 in counts published in 1802 and 1820.
+190

-In keeping with the enormity of the assessment officialdom, the valuation task was enormous: to value literally all private real estate in every state, with only minor exemptions for land that was permanently exempt from taxation by state law (which meant exemptions for things like churches and schools, but not for unimproved private land, such as the holdings of speculators).
-While many records of the direct tax are lost, those that survive give a sense of the ocean of information that was gathered.
-The surviving valuation records created for Massachusetts alone, which are not even complete, exceed 16,000 pages.
-152
+In keeping with the magnitude of the assessment officialdom, the valuation task was enormous: to value literally all private real estate in every state, with only minor exceptions for land that was permanently exempt from taxation by state law (which meant exemptions for things like churches and schools, but not for